Systematic reviews for Consultancy, Innovation & Knowledge Transfer in Health Care Research

 Systematic reviews form the baisis of policy making in the UK and internationally.
 They are widely used to answer questions of efficacy by licensing decision makers and are an essential requirement of applications to reimbursement bodies such as NICE.
 They can also provide important information for strategic planning in industry.

-Drawing on our extensive experience working with the National Institute for Health and Clinical Excellence (NICE), the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC) , as well as multiple partners in industry, we offer a range of systematic reviews for consultancy and the NHS, tailored to the needs of our customers.
+Drawing on our extensive experience working with the National Institute for Health and Care Excellence (NICE), the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC) , as well as multiple partners in industry, we offer a range of systematic reviews for consultancy and the NHS, tailored to the needs of our customers.

 Our systematic reviews can focus on many study types, including RCTs, cohort studies, case-control studies, cross-sectional data, diagnostic studies, prognostic studies and qualitative studies.
 We can also provide mixed methods syntheses of qualitative and quantitative evidence.

 If you would like to receive a quote for our services, please contact Phil Carver and provide us with as much of the following information as you have available or is relevant.
 We will then scope the review and provide you with a detailed protocol and estimated price.
 Turn around from request to quote is usually 2 weeks.